Cookies & Cups > Recipes > Dinner Ideas > Chicken Dinners > The Best Chicken Marinade

 Instructions

-1. In a bowl whisk together all the ingredients.
+1. In a bowl, whisk together all the ingredients.

 2. Add chicken to a large zip-top bag.
 Pour the marinade over the chicken.

-4. Place the bag in the refrigerator and allow to chill for at least 4 hours or overnight.
+4. Place the bag in the refrigerator and allow it to chill for at least 4 hours or overnight.

 5. When ready to grill chicken, remove the chicken from the refrigerator 15 minutes prior to cooking.